ember-lifeline/ember-lifeline/README.md

 });
 ```

-The code above is correct, but again, less that simple to write.
+The code above is correct, but again, less than simple to write.
 Instead, always use `runTask`. `runTask` entangles a timer with the
 lifecycle of the object scheduling the work.
 When the object is destroyed,
 the task is also cancelled.